 The World Health Organization sets the recommended radon reference level for residential structures at 2.7 pCi/L (100 Bq/m3).

-Are Short-Term Radon Tests Worthwhile?
+How Accurate Are Short-Term Radon Tests?

 EPA recognizes the temporal variation of radon levels and cautions that short-term measurements may not be accurate (The Citizen’s Guide).
 If the result is at or above 4 pCi/L, EPA recommends another short-term test.
 However, studies show that two short-term radon measurements are only marginally better than a single test.

 Another confounding issue is the accuracy of short-term radon test kits.
-EPA’s guidelines on accuracy set individual relative errors at below 25% and precision at coefficient of variation below 10% at 4 pCi /L. But studies have shown that most radon kits do not meet these guidelines.
+EPA’s guidelines on accuracy set individual relative errors at below 25% and precision at a coefficient of variation below 10% at 4 pCi /L. But studies have shown that most radon kits do not meet these guidelines.

 Radon tests can have two types of error:

-As a matter of public health policy, short-term radon tests are valuable for raising public awareness and for screening of the housing stock.
+However, as a matter of public health policy, short-term radon tests are valuable for raising public awareness and for screening of the housing stock.
 They may not provide a clear answer to the individual homeowner but will save lives by encouraging homeowners to reduce the radon concentration in their homes.

 Real Estate Sales